Agent Skills: Code Review

 • If a merge/pull request is referenced:

-1. fetch merge/pull request to determine the source branch and target branch;
+1. fetch merge/pull request to determine the source branch and target branch using the available tools;

 • If a diff is already provided, review that directly without re-fetching.